-As of December 31, 2009, the Company maintained its Restated 1987 Stock Option Plan (as amended and restated through December 11, 2008) that was most recently approved by shareholders on June 1, 2007 (the Plan).
-The Company issues stock options, restricted stock units (RSUs) and restricted stock awards (RSAs) in accordance with the Plan and records compensation expense in accordance with the guidance in ASC Topic 718, Stock Compensation (ASC 718).
-Compensation expense charged against income related to stock-based compensation was \$5.0 million, \$6.3 million and \$6.4 million for the years ended December 31, 2009, 2008 and 2007, respectively, and is included in the Consolidated Statements of Operations and Comprehensive Income in selling, general and administrative expenses (SG&A).
-The Company has recognized an income tax benefit of \$1.9 million for the year ended December 31, 2009, \$2.2 million for the year ended December 31, 2009 and \$2.0 million for the year ended December 31, 2007 in the income statement for stock-based compensation arrangements.
+Compensation expense charged to operations related to stock-based compensation was \$7.7 million, \$5.0 million and \$6.3 million for each of the years ended December 31, 2010, 2009 and 2008, respectively, and is included in the Consolidated Statements of Operations and Comprehensive Income (Loss) in selling, general and administrative expenses.
+The Company has recognized an income tax benefit of \$2.9 million, \$1.9 million and \$2.2 million for the years ended December 31, 2010, 2009 and 2008, respectively, in the consolidated statements of operations for stock-based compensation arrangements.